Virtual reality headset: Uses in various fields

-Medical training and Diagnostics
+Medical training and diagnostics

 Virtual reality headsets are being currently used as a means to train medical students for surgery.
 It allows them to perform essential procedures in a virtual, controlled environment.
 Students perform surgeries on virtual patients, which allows them to acquire the skills needed to perform surgeries on real patients.
 It also allows the students to revisit the surgeries from the perspective of the lead surgeon.

 Traditionally, students had to participate in surgeries and often they would miss essential parts.
 Now, with the use of VR headsets, students can watch surgical procedures from the perspective of the lead surgeon without missing essential parts.
-Students can also pause, rewind, and fast forward surgeries.
-They also can perfect their techniques in a real-time simulation in a risk-free environment.
+Students can also pause, rewind, and fast-forward surgeries.
+They also can perfect their techniques in a real headset, mounted in a risk-free environment.

-Besides for training purposes, augmented reality headsets are also already being used for image-guided surgery.
+Besides training purposes, augmented reality headsets are also already being used for image-guided surgery.